Location: The Children's Trust

 You will be a natural and enthusiastic housekeeper working not only as part of a team but also individually.
 This is a chance for an outstanding candidate to make a significant and lasting difference to the lives of thousands of children and families.

-If you would like to discuss the role please contact the Recruitment & Compliance Team, on 01737 365 880 or email: email@example.com
+If you would like to discuss the role or for a candidate briefing pack please contact the Recruitment & Compliance Team, on 01737 365 880 or email: firstname.lastname@example.org

 PLEASE NOTE: The Children's Trust Application Form MUST be completed and submitted, in order for your application to be considered.
 As part of the shortlisting process, gaps in employment will be examined and will be further explored during the interview process.